For Couples

 As your therapist, I will not take a passive role.
 I will challenge you and encourage you to take risks and step outside your comfort zone.
 My priority is to treat everyone with respect and fairness, and to remain completely impartial.

 I often find that couples who are struggling and feeling resentment or hostility towards each other, they still have the ability to be rational and calm when interacting with others outside the relationship.
-I work to tap into this skill and help couples put aside some of the resentment and anger that may be fueling their current dynamic.
+I work to tap into these skills and help couples put aside some of the resentment and anger that is fuelling their current dynamic.

 I ask that you come to relationship therapy with a genuine desire to take responsibility for yourself and hold both you and your partner accountable, but also with compassion and kindness.